andreasjost/CI-MS3-Software-Forum/README.md

 - I have tried different software and would like to share my experiences

 ## Strategy
-A formum-type web page where users can post a goal/use case what they want to achieve with software.
+A forum-type web page where users can post a goal/use case what they want to achieve with software.
 Other users can write answers and rate the given answer.

 ## Scope